viviandotdev/ObsidianVault/20 Sources/People/Diana.md

 Relationship with her brother is not great.
 Her brother has anger issues and would lash out in class.

-I think probably has the worst family problems.
+I think probably has the worst family problems or trauma
-She is also from FuZhou

 ### Links to this page